acumos/system-integration/z2a/0-kind/README.md

 Directory containing MetalLB load-balancer that is deployed into the `kind` (Kubernetes in Docker) cluster.
 (0c-cluster.sh script only)

-### k8s-svc-proxy
+### k8s-svc-proxy (deprecated - to be removed)

-Directory containing Kubernetes service proxy that is deployed into the `kind` (Kubernetes in Docker) cluster.
-(0c-cluster.sh script only)
+Directory containing Kubernetes service proxy that is deployed into the `kind` (Kubernetes in Docker) cluster. (replaced with Nginx native k8s service proxy)

-### z2a-svcs-proxy
+### z2a-svcs-proxy (deprecated - to be removed)

-Directory containing z2a service proxy that is deployed into the `kind` (Kubernetes in Docker) cluster.
-(0c-cluster.sh script only)
+Directory containing z2a service proxy that is deployed into the `kind` (Kubernetes in Docker) cluster. (replaced with Nginx k8s service proxy)

-Last Edited: 2020-05-19
+Last Edited: 2020-06-16